apache/tomcat/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the Apache software Foundation's
+This project and everyone participating in it are governed by the Apache software Foundation's
 [Code of Conduct](https://www.apache.org/foundation/policies/conduct.html).
 By participating, you are expected to adhere to this code.
 If you are aware of